Phurga/obsidian_vault/concepts/taxonomic impediment.md

 aliases:
   - taxonomic deficit
 ---
-**Taxonomic impediment** refers to the fact that scientists can estimate there is a proportion of existing [[species]] that were not observed nor defined.
+**Taxonomic impediment** refers to the fact that scientists can estimate there is a proportion of existing [[taxonomy]] that were not observed nor defined.

 [[convention on biological diversity]] https://www.cbd.int/gti/problem.shtml